jennbsanford/MTG-Collection-Tracker/README.md

 Dylan Voigt

 # How to Run This Program
 This program can be compiled with the standard Java Compiler.
-There is a library dependency on JSON.simple, which has been included as a .jar file in the /src/ directory of this repository.
-Make sure to include this file when compiling, or point your IDE to it.
+If you're using an IDE, simply clone the repository into your IDE and designate /src/ as the source directory.
+Your IDE should assist in setting up the SDK environment.
+If you're using the command line, simply compile with:\n javac \*.java \n
+Run with: java Main

 # How to Use This Program
 This program uses a graphical interface, which is still under development.
 If you're uncertain what a button does,